All Episodes

 This video showed terrorists taking pot shots, assassinating U.S. soldiers in cold blood.

-What do you what are your thoughts uh as the commander in chief when you s when you see this and when you hear about this?
+What are your thoughts as the commander-in-chief when you see this and when you hear about this?

-And uh I am you know, obviously the idea of their propaganda being uh displayed uh is is something that uh bothers me in the sense that I don't want the American people to become discouraged.
+And I am, you know, obviously, the idea of their propaganda being displayed is something that bothers me in the sense that I don't want the American people to become discouraged.

-One, I want them to understand the stakes in this war, and two that we're gonna win this war, and not to be discouraged about the violence and the propaganda they see.
+One, I want them to understand the stakes in this war, and two, that we're going to win this war, and not to be discouraged about the violence and the propaganda they see.

 Osama bin Laden himself has said that it's just a matter of time before the United States loses its will and retreats.

-Let me let me give me a second here, Rush, because I want to share something with you.
+Let me give me a second here, Rush, because I want to share something with you.

 I am deeply concerned about a country, the United States, leaving the Middle East.

-Uh I'm worried that rival forms of extremists will battle for power, obviously creating incredible damage as they do so, that they will topple moderate governments, that they will be in a position to use oil as a as a tool to blackmail the West.
+I am worried that rival forms of extremists will battle for power, obviously creating incredible damage as they do so, that they will topple moderate governments, that they will be in a position to use oil as a tool to blackmail the West.

-I say if they control all resources, they say they pull uh oil off the market in order to run the price up, uh, and they will will do so unless we abandon Israel, for example, or unless we abandon allies.
+I say if they control oil resources, they say they pull oil off the market in order to run the price up, and they will do so unless we abandon Israel, for example, or unless we abandon allies.

-And you couple That with uh with a country that doesn't like us with a nuclear weapon, and people will look back at this moment and say, What happened to those people in two thousand six?
+And you couple that with a country that doesn't like us with a nuclear weapon, and people will look back at this moment and say, what happened to those people in 2006?

 And those are the stakes in this war we face.